SarahWelcher/backofthenet/README.md

 Back of the net website allows users to play a fun football quiz with a total of 15 questions.

-It also allows users to log their score on the leaderboard at the end, and compare their scores with other users.

 ![AmIResponsive](../backofthenet/assets/readme-images/amiresponsive.webp)

 [Back of the net is available to view on Github pages](https://sarahwelcher.github.io/backofthenet/index.html)